Updated: Sep 9, 2021

 Personal Injury and Property Damage Claims (Other Than Sewer Backup Claims)

 A claim can be considered only after it is filed in writing with the City.
-Fill out the Claim Form and send the completed form, along with any supporting documentation to:
+Fill out the Personal Injury and Property Damage Claim Form (not for sewer backup claims) and send the completed form, along with any supporting documentation to:

 City of Birmingham